 We are so lucky to live near one of the most beautiful national parks in the US.
 The Great Smoky Mountains National Park is stunning.
 From the wildflowers in the spring, to the incredible fall colors, to the amazing wildlife, there are a million reasons why you should visit the Great Smoky Mountains National Park.
-And even more reasons why you should camp in the Smoky Mountains.
+And even more reasons why you should go camping in the Smokies.

 There are common things that you should know before camping in national parks.
 Rules, etiquette, facilities… But each national park is unique and some of the things that apply to one park may not apply to another.